jupier/cloudwatch-backend-for-statsd/readme.md

     npm install cloudwatch-backend-for-statsd

-The package has two depdencies that should be installed automatically, [awssum](https://npmjs.org/package/awssum) and [fmt](https://npmjs.org/package/fmt).
-Awssum is a node.js package encapsulating the AWS API.
+The package is based on [aws-sdk](https://npmjs.org/package/aws-sdk).

 ## Configuration